-We will also have time to visit and photograph the high priest of Bopa, and see the temple as well as all the history it retains to this day.
+After lunch we will head towards Bopa with time to visit and photograph the high priest of Bopa, and see the temple as well as all the history it retains to this day.

 Then we will arrive in Abomey, which is an UNESCO cultural heritage site and also a national monument.
 We will have a visit to the royal palace and also the art museum for a more academic understanding of the cultural history of this wonderful country, and to photograph and see the influences of some westernization.
 Then, we are taking back to the streets to the central market to attend and photo document some traditional dances that will be done in various plazas in the central neighborhoods.

 We have a long but very rewarding day today.
 We will be traveling through some of the most breathtaking landscapes in all of Africa up into the foothills of Agonlin by way of red earth roads.
 This entire area is inhabited by farmers and also Fulani nomads who preserve ritual tattooing practices as well as elaborate hairdressing.
-We will have several stops in Nomad camps to meet and learn from them, and tell their stories via photographs.
+We will have a stops in a Fulani nomad camp to meet and learn from them, and tell their stories via photographs.

 In fact we will even have a picnic with some of them and go by foot with them to see their villages and photograph the unbelievable and beautiful expanse of land they live on.